Eve of Big Country Law Destruction

 Her real name is Elinor Blake, she is from California (born in 1965), and her profession is animator (she worked on the original Ren & Stimpy and Pee-Wee’s Playhouse).

 As a junior high kid she went to France as part of a student exchange program.
 While there she developed a love for early 1960s’ French pop music.
 She is a vocalist and a die-hard Francophile.
-Having formed and disbanded a few groups in t
+Having formed and disbanded a few groups in the US, Elinor started doing her own thing as a solo act.

 The result is the wonderfully modern, yet retro, “Chick Habit”, which Elinor recorded under her nom de guerre, April March.
 The song is a French tune, and although she covers it in French as well, it is the English version that gets me.